Steve668/JavaViCare/README.md

 ## Usage
 Add your username and password from your Viessmann-App to the configuration file and start exploring the values of your heating.

+##Known issues
+Getting current power consumption results in 404 Not Found.

 ## Credit
 Thanks for the helpful information found in the Project PyViCare.
 <br/>